ChileOfficial Name: Republic of Chile

 Travel & Transportation

-TRAFFIC SAFETY AND ROAD CONDITIONS: While in Chile, you may encounter road conditions that differ significantly from those in the United States:
+Driving under the influence of alcohol in Chile is severely punished (“Zero Tolerance” policy) and can result in incarceration.
+While in Chile, you may encounter road conditions that differ significantly from those in the United States:

 - Right-hand turns are prohibited at red lights unless otherwise posted.